-If you want to include a social aspect to your mental health retreat, you have a few options.
+If you want to include a social aspect in your mental health retreat, you have a few options.
 You could invite others to participate in the retreat with you either in person or virtually.
 Or, you could attend meetup groups or workshops outside of your home.
 You can make this weekend as social (or not) as you like.

-If social anxiety is a problem for you, then this might be a chance to work on that particular area of your life (through workshops, etc.) as well as meeting new people or meeting up with people you already know.
+If social anxiety is a problem for you, then this might be a chance to work on that particular area of your life (through workshops, etc.) as well as meet new people or meet up with people you already know.

 There are many potential long-term benefits of doing a DIY mental health retreat.
 Whether you choose to focus on your emotional health, relationships, goals, etc., a retreat creates an atmosphere of change and clarity about the next steps that you should take.

 You should come away from the weekend feeling refreshed, inspired, and ready to take better care of yourself in all areas of your life (including both physical and mental).

 That’s it!
-If you successfully plan yourself a DIY mental health retreat, you can potentially save thousands of dollars while reaping the same benefits of a more expensive getaway.
+If you successfully plan a DIY mental health retreat, you can save thousands of dollars while reaping the same benefits of a more expensive getaway.

 A final note: if you want to really come away feeling inspired, create a goodie bag or self-care package for yourself for the end of the weekend.
 It might include things such as journal prompts, essential oils, healthy snacks, a journal, and a mug or water bottle (this one is my favorite!) to remind you of the experience.